boltlang/Bolt/README.md

 Bolt
 ====

-Bolt is a new programming language for rapidly building complex applications.
+Bolt is a new programming language in the making for rapidly building complex applications.
+It Bolt makes writing web applications dead-simple, and will eventually also support mobile and desktop.

-Bolt has an unique mix of features that allows you to write fully-fledged applications insanely fast.
+Bolt has an unique mix of features that allows you to write fully-fledged applications insanely fast, while at the same time guaranteeing that your programs do what they are supposed to do.

- - **Garbage collected** using state-of-the art garbage collectors where possible, so you don't have to worry about memory leaks.
+ - **Garbage collected**, freeing you from worrying about memory management.
  - **JSX support**, so you write your views in the syntax you're already familiar with.
- - **Advanced language feature**, such as _algebraic effects_, making things like React's `useState` primitive objects in the language.
+ - **Lots of useful language features** such as match-expressions, tuples, macros, static type checking, automatic type inference, and much more to give you the best development experience.
- - **Cross-platform standard library**, allowing you to write your code for the web and the desktop at the same time.
+ - **Cross-platform standard library**, allowing you to write your code for the web platform and the native platform at the same time.

 ```
 fn fac(n) {